GioF71/librespot-docker/README.md

 NORMALISATION_ATTACK||Attack time (ms) in which the dynamic limiter is reducing gain.
 Defaults to 5.
 NORMALISATION_RELEASE||Release or decay time (ms) in which the dynamic limiter is restoring gain.
 Defaults to 100.
 NORMALISATION_KNEE||Knee steepness of the dynamic limiter.
 Default is 1.0.
+VOLUME_CTRL||Volume control type cubic, fixed, linear, log.
+Defaults to log.
+VOLUME_RANGE||Range of the volume control (dB).
+Default for softvol: 60.
+For the alsa mixer: what the control supports.
 PUID|1000|For pulseaudio mode.
 Set the same as the current user id.
 PGID|1000|For pulseaudio mode.
 Set the same as the current group id.